-We have signed agreements with community colleges across NJ, with the more recent addition to be Union County College.
-Also, NJIT will be part of the State-wide reverse transfer agreement through National Students Clearing House.
-The number of partnership formalized will be used to assess the success of this articulation.
-(80% Complete)
+We have signed agreements with community colleges across NJ, with the more recent addition of Union County College.
+Also, NJIT will be part of the State-wide reverse transfer agreement through National Students Clearinghouse.
+The number of partnerships formalized will be used to assess the success of this articulation.
+(Complete)